How to Use Duotone Mode in Photoshop

 One of the least-known color modes in Photoshop, or certainly lesser-known today, is Duotone.
-This may be partly because it requires converting a file to grayscale first, which means that for color images the very name is grayed-out on the menu.
+This may be partly because it requires converting a file to grayscale first, which means that for color images the very name is unavailable on the menu.
 But it has a couple of interesting properties.

 The first thing, as I mentioned, is to take an image and convert to grayscale; from there, one can go to Duotone mode.
 And then, as the one chap said in the movies, the fun begins.
 Duotone mode allows the user to “tint” the image with between one and four ink colors, rather like “dunking” the image in a dye bath.
 So what? you might ask.

-For another, it’s capable of closely simulating a couple of older photographic printing processes which were considered very beautiful and elegant back in the day.
+For another, it’s capable of closely simulating a couple of older photographic printing processes which were very beautiful and elegant back in the day.
 Some illustrated novels, even graphic novels, occasionally still use these kinds of repro art styles.

 One, called cyanotype, was used till fairly recently.
 It could do photo printing, AND create traditional-style blueprints for building and manufacturing.
 (The chemicals involved, ferric ammonium citrate and potassium ferricyanide, are both rather nasty.
 Being able to create the appearance without poisoning oneself is certainly a plus!)
 Even the sub-mode called Monotone can handle this one.

 Another, perhaps one of the most beautiful, is sepia toning.
 A print gets a bath which includes sepia ink (from the marine animal called the cuttlefish).
 It stabilizes the image chemically, and gives it the lovely golden-brown tint we associate with antique photographs.
 Sepia toning helped prevent fading.
 It also gave the image a warmth a normal silver print would sometimes lack due to its regular color.
 Duotone mode with all four inks (Quadtone) makes this version easy.